 allowing for photos/videos to be used on the website.

 When is the next Houstonfest?

-Due to COVID-19, the 2021 contest will be conducted entirely REMOTELY.
+Due to COVID-19, the 2021 contest was conducted entirely REMOTELY.
+We hope to be

 Link to Texas